 - Be mindful of blind spots: Think about your surprise to realize that a car or motorcycle was travelling in your car’s blind spot.
 Now imagine this blind spot multiplied several time over on a tractor-trailer.
 Your car remains out of view while you are behind the truck and as you pass.
 You do not become visible until you are about parallel to the tractor.

 - Be patient — Getting stuck behind a semi can be frustrating, but wait until you can safely pass.
 These few moments of patience could save your life.

 - Be predictable and use your blinker — Avoid making erratic lane-changes and use your blinker to alert the semi driver of your intention to switch lanes.
 Remember big rigs are not as easily maneuverable as a car and so the driver cannot respond as quickly.

 - Pay attention — You have a duty to concentrate on your driving.
 Using a cellphone, texting or engaging in other activities while driving is always unsafe, but especially while driving around 18-wheelers.

 You May Still Be Hit By an 18 Wheeler or Large Commercial Truck

 Unfortunately, you may still be hit by a tractor-trailer even if you take every reasonable precaution.
-Bill Berenson Injury Law regularly handles claims for motorists hurt by negligent commercial truck drivers.
+Berenson Injury Law regularly handles claims for motorists hurt by negligent commercial truck drivers.
 Our skilled law firm can help you recover the compensation you deserve from the trucking company and the commercial vehicle driver.
 Call 817-885-8000 or toll-free at 1-885-801-8585 or email us here to schedule a free consultation with our dedicated Texas Board Certified personal injury attorney.